TabishIzhar/StrucPy/docs/source/InputExample.rst

 Boundary Conditions
 --------------------------
-Boundary conditions of the reinforced concrete model is a **Mandatory Parameter** and should be passed in *DataFrame*.
-It represents the joints condition of the reinforced concrete frame.
+`boundarycondition` is a **Mandatory Parameter**, represents boundary condition of the reinforced concrete model and should be passed in *DataFrame*.
+It presents the joints condition of the reinforced concrete frame.
 The DataFrame **must contain the base joints** (joint connection between frame and ground).

 Rest other joints are optional.
 Boundary conditions have 6 columns representing each degree of freedom (Translation in x, Translation in y, Translation in z, Rotation in x (thetax), Rotation in y (thetay), Rotation in z (thetaz)).